Frequently Asked Questions

 All attendees are strongly encouraged to immediately report to SBM staff if they have tested positive for COVID-19, and to inform staff of any close contacts.
 The person will be asked to isolate immediately.
-SBM will keep the individual’s personal information confidential, but, in order to prevent additional spread of COVID-19, will share that “an attendee” has tested positive.
-The person will be asked to isolate immediately.
-SBM will notify all other attendees about a positive case.
-Additional communication will be sent to anyone identified as a close contact that they have had a “likely exposure.”
+SBM will keep the individual’s personal information confidential, but, in order to prevent additional spread of COVID-19, will notify anyone identified as a close contact that they have had a “likely exposure.”
 Per CDC guidance, those with exposures are not required to quarantine but are encouraged to mask.

 What will happen if SBM cannot safely hold an in-person meeting?

 Meeting content will still be available.
 SBM’s Planning Committee has developed a contingency plan for converting the majority of meeting content to digital posters, digital 1-pagers, or live webinars (with recordings available on-demand afterward).
 All accepted abstracts will also be available via the Annals of Behavioral Medicine Abstract Supplement and meeting mobile app.
 Select live networking sessions will take place, with additional networking happening via the mobile app and social media.
 All meeting attendees will be refunded their full in-person registration fees.
 There will be free access to the digital posters, digital 1-pagers, mobile app, and abstract supplement, and members-only access to the webinars.